Xevion/contest/uil/uil-practice-armstrong/UIL.md

 # UIL Eligibility Packet

+Question 1-26 are done in full.
+From then on, only harder problems will be explained at much lighter levels to save time while completing this packet.

 ## Question 1

 This can be guessed on pretty easily by analyzing the magnitudes of the powers.
 Every number here is within a mildly close range of eachother, and the highest numbers have some of the *lowest* powers, so we can assume that the one with the highest power will be the largest when evaluated.